SdIshtiyaqAhmed/fruit-spoilage-prediction-iot-ml/README.md

 ## Project Overview

-This project uses machine learning to predict fruit spoilage by analyzing environmental sensor data—temperature, humidity, light intensity, and CO₂ concentration—collected from an IoT-enabled cold storage system.
-It aims to help smallholder farmers and supply chain stakeholders proactively manage storage conditions to reduce post-harvest loss and support sustainable agriculture.
-The model focuses on predicting spoilage for three fruit types: Orange, Pineapple, and Banana, using environmental sensor data collected in controlled cold storage conditions.
+This project develops a machine learning model to predict fruit spoilage by analyzing environmental sensor data—temperature, humidity, light intensity, and CO₂ concentration—collected from an IoT-enabled cold storage system.
+The model targets improving post-harvest management for smallholder farmers and supply chain stakeholders, helping reduce food loss and supporting sustainable agriculture.

 ## Ethical Considerations

 - Designed to promote food security and minimize waste.
-- Avoids harmful or inappropriate content.
+- Free from harmful or inappropriate content.
-- Supports sustainable agriculture and social welfare.
+- Aligns with sustainable agricultural practices and community welfare.
-- Respects privacy and responsible data usage.
+- Respects data privacy and responsible usage principles.
-- Encourages responsible AI and IoT application for societal benefit.
+- Advocates for responsible deployment of AI and IoT technologies with societal benefit.

 ## Dataset

-The dataset used in this project is included in this repository as `Dataset.csv`.
-It contains environmental data points collected in a controlled cold storage environment, including fruit type, temperature (°C), relative humidity (%), light intensity (Lux), CO₂ concentration (ppm), and spoilage classification labels (Good/Bad).
+This repository includes the dataset as `Dataset.csv`.
+It consists of environmental data from a controlled cold storage environment, covering four fruit types but with focused modeling on three:

+- Fruit types: Orange, Pineapple, Tomato
+- Features: Temperature (°C), Relative Humidity (%), Light Intensity (Lux), CO₂ Concentration (ppm)
+- Label: Spoilage classification with classes like Good, Moderate, and Bad

+*Note:* Banana samples exist in the dataset but were not explicitly modeled due to preprocessing steps (one-hot encoding with dropped baseline), so the current model focuses on the three fruits above.

-Original dataset title:
+Original dataset title and authors:
 **"A Multi-Parameter Dataset for Machine Learning Based Fruit Spoilage Prediction in an IoT-Enabled Cold Storage System"**
-Authors: Nshekanabo Marius, Stanley Mugisha
+Nshekanabo Marius, Stanley Mugisha

 ## Project Workflow

 1. Data preprocessing and cleaning
-   - Handling missing values, encoding categorical variables, and normalization
+   - Handle missing data, encode categorical variables, normalize features.
-2. Exploratory data analysis
+2. Exploratory data analysis (EDA)
-   - Visualizing distributions, correlations, and identifying key patterns
+   - Visualize distributions, identify correlations and outliers.
 3. Feature engineering and selection
-   - Choosing the most influential features (temperature, humidity, CO₂, light)
+   - Select key predictors like temperature, CO₂, humidity, and light.
 4. Model training and evaluation
-   - Comparing classifiers such as logistic regression, decision trees, and random forests
+   - Compare classifiers including logistic regression, decision trees, random forests, and gradient boosting.
-   - Hyperparameter tuning and cross-validation
-5. Deployment and validation
+   - Tune hyperparameters; validate through cross-validation.
+5. Model deployment preparation
-   - Saving the best-performing model for integration with IoT systems
+   - Serialize the best-performing model (`fruit_spoilage_model.joblib`) for integration in IoT systems.
-6. Documentation and sharing of insights
+6. Documentation and sharing
-   - Detailed notebook with code, analysis, and visualizations
+   - Provide detailed notebook with implementation, results, and insights.

 ## Results

-- The Random Forest classifier achieved the best performance with an accuracy of 99.91%.
+- The Random Forest classifier achieves outstanding results:
-- Precision, recall, and F1-score are all approximately 0.9991, indicating excellent balance between false positives and negatives.
+  - Accuracy: 99.91%
+  - Precision, Recall, F1-score: ~0.9991 each, demonstrating balanced, robust classification.
-- Confusion matrix analysis shows nearly perfect classification with only one or two misclassifications out of over 2,000 test samples.
+- The confusion matrix reveals near-perfect classification across over 2,000 test samples, with minimal misclassifications.
-- Feature importance analysis identifies temperature, CO₂, and humidity as key predictors for spoilage risk.
+- Feature importance analysis identifies temperature, CO₂, and humidity as critical for spoilage prediction.
-- The model effectively differentiates between "Good," "Moderate," and "Bad" storage conditions, supporting real-time use in cold storage monitoring.
+- The model effectively differentiates storage conditions into "Good," "Moderate," and "Bad," enabling actionable insights for cold storage monitoring.
-- These metrics demonstrate the model’s robustness for deployment in practical cold chain systems, aiding in food preservation and waste reduction.
+- This performance supports practical deployment to support food preservation and reduce waste for targeted fruit types.

 ## Usage Instructions

-- Clone this repository to your local machine:
+- Clone this repository:
 git clone https://github.com/SdIshtiyaqAhmed/fruit-spoilage-prediction-iot-ml.git
-- The required dataset is included as `Dataset.csv` in the repository.
+- Use the included `Dataset.csv` file for data and model training.
-- Run and explore the `fruit_spoilage_prediction_iot_ml.ipynb` Jupyter notebook, which contains the full implementation, exploratory analysis, model training, evaluation, and visualization steps.
+- Explore and run the step-by-step instructions in the `fruit_spoilage_prediction_iot_ml.ipynb` notebook to replicate preprocessing, modeling, evaluation, and visualization.
-- The trained model is saved as `fruit_spoilage_model.joblib` for direct use or further testing.
+- The trained machine learning model is saved as `fruit_spoilage_model.joblib` for inference or integration.

 ## Acknowledgments

-This project’s code and documentation were generated with the assistance of Google Colab’s Gemini AI.
+This project’s code and documentation were generated using Google Colab’s Gemini AI feature.
-Special thanks to Nshekanabo Marius and Stanley Mugisha for creating the dataset enabling this work.
+Gratitude to Nshekanabo Marius and Stanley Mugisha for the dataset that underpins this work.

 ## License